mit-rss/wall_follower_tesse/README.md

 In this week's lab you're going to work with your team to implement a wall follower in TESSE.
 This environment uses a realistic physics simulator, so you will need to account for delays in acceleration and deceleration.
 The car can tilt, and drift, which will add significant noise to received lidar data.
 In addition, the environment is dense with other buildings, lampposts, trees, and city fixtures.

 The goal is to complete the two tracks described below autonomously without collisions, with an added challenge of maintaining an average speed comparable to the staff solution (see grading rubric).
+Unlike lab 2, you are allowed to vary your velocity so you are no longer restrained to publishing the set velocity from the parameter file.
+Note that it is fully possible to successfully complete this lab without doing so, however we gave you this option in case you wanted to optimize your solution for faster average speeds.

 A good place to start would be to sit down with your new team and consolidate your wall follower code from last week's lab.
 You should be able to put your working code into a node like `wall_follower_tesse/src/wall_follower_tesse.py`, change the parameters to the appropriate TESSE parameters in `wall_follower_tesse/params_tesse.yaml`, and add your node to the launch file at `wall_follower_tesse/launch/wall_follower_tesse.launch` to get a minimal working wall follower in TESSE.
 See the Starter Code section below for more details on the file structure.

 ## Submission and Grading

-From now on, for each lab, you will be publishing a report on your team's github pages website, giving an 8 minute briefing presentation (plus 3 minutes Q&A) together with your team, and submitting a [team member assessment form](https://docs.google.com/forms/d/e/1FAIpQLScM6T3JsnlFQldhL_fVmAr9FkUILOjbXHM_nYxK280UZwJPww/viewform).
+From now on, for each lab, you will be publishing a report on your team's github pages website, giving an 8 minute briefing presentation (plus 3 minutes Q&A) together with your team, uploading the briefing slides to your github pages website, and submitting a [team member assessment form](https://docs.google.com/forms/d/e/1FAIpQLScM6T3JsnlFQldhL_fVmAr9FkUILOjbXHM_nYxK280UZwJPww/viewform).
 See the deliverables chart at the top of this page for due dates and times.

 If you haven't already done so, follow the instructions for your team's [github pages website](https://github.mit.edu/rss/website2021), which will be hosting your lab reports.
 As part of this you will need to create an organization for your team on github.mit.edu called rss2021-[TEAM_NUMBER] and make sure all of your code is pushed there by the lab report deadline.
 At this time, the TAs will pull your team's report from your website.
 Please ensure that the report is complete and that you have linked to your presentation.
 Your team organization is also where you should push all of your lab code.